jeckt/market_data/README.md

 =====

 * Update multiple dates for a single security - less scraper calls.
+* Create class to deal with passing time series data as opposed to list of tuples
 * Create versioning for application.
 Ready for first release
 * Document code
 * Release notes